Managing Patient Expectations: The Threat Perspective

 Managing this barrage of potential micro-threats obviously won’t change your patient’s expectations around the treatment outcome itself.
 However, it may make them more receptive to your attempts to manage them.

-When it comes time for you to push back against an unrealistic expectation, it stands to reason that you’ll have more success with a patient who feels safe, empowered, and informed.
+When it comes time for you to push back against an unrealistic expectation, it stands to reason that you’ll have more success with a patient who feels safe, empowered and informed.

 Common wisdom aims to achieve this by improving chairside communication, but it fails to address the cumulative dissonance that can happen at many points in the patient journey.
 Unfortunately, it only takes one such event to color the entire experience, so it’s well worth considering how these threats can be mitigated in your practice.